-Native to North America, this perennial herb or sub-shrub is closely related to the Sunflower (Helianthus annuus) and is cultivated for its tubers, which are cooked and eaten as a vegetable.
+Native to North America, this perennial herb is closely related to the Sunflower (Helianthus annuus) and is cultivated for its tubers, which are cooked and eaten as a vegetable.

-From the underground tubers sprout clumps of tall slender green stems.
-In tropical areas, these grow 1 to 1.5 m (3 to 5 ft) tall, which is about half the height they normally grow to in subtropical and temperate areas.
-Set along the stems and on long stalks are dark green, ovate-shaped leaves 13 to 25 cm (5 to 10 in) in length.
+From the underground tubers sprout clumps of tall, slender green stems.
+In highland tropical areas, these reach up to 1 to 1.5 m (3 to 5 ft) tall, about half the height they usually grow to in subtropical and temperate regions.
+Set along the stems and on long leaf-stalks are dark green, ovate-leaves 13 to 25 cm (5 to 10 in) in length.
 These are finely toothed on the margins and have a coarse, sandpaper feel to them.
 All parts of the stems and leaves are covered in fine hairs.

-The flowers are bright yellow with a typical sunflower shape, though are much smaller and are on long stalks that emerge above the foliage.
-These come into bloom around three to four months after the tubers have sprouted.
+The flowers are bright yellow with a typical sunflower shape.
+However, they are much smaller and are on long stalks that emerge above the foliage.
+They bloom around three to four months after the tubers have sprouted.

 The mature tubers are roundish with a distinctive, knobbly appearance, resembling a cross between a potato and a ginger root.
 They come in red-, purple- or white-skinned varieties and in sizes that range from 3 to 5 cm (1.2 to 2 in) in diameter.

-The tubers are thin-skinned which allows them to be cooked with the skin on, in much the same way as the common potato, either whole or cut into pieces and then steamed, boiled or baked.
+The tubers are thin-skinned, which allows them to be cooked with the skin on, in much the same way as the common potato, either whole or cut into pieces and then steamed, boiled or baked.
 They are similar to the common potato but have a sweeter, nuttier taste and a crisper texture.
-They are also commonly made into a pickled vegetable.
+They are also commonly made into a pickle.

-They are rich in the carbohydrate inulin, which has found use as a gelling agent in the food processing industry, mainly for improving the mouthfeel and creaminess of low-fat dairy products, such low-fat yoghurt, as well as giving these products a glossy appearance.
+The pulp is rich in the carbohydrate 'Inulin', which is used in the food processing industry as a gelling agent.
+Mainly for improving mouthfeel and creaminess in low-fat dairy products, such as low-fat yoghurt.
+It also gives these products a glossy appearance.

-When stored for a short time, the inulin in the tubers is converted to fructose and they develop a much sweeter taste.
-They are made into a slurry that is then dried into a flour with a mildly sweet, malt-like flavour and which has properties that promote the growth of beneficial bacteria in the human gut, which has led to its use in dietary supplements.
-They are also made into a low-calorie syrup sweetener, which has been likened to maple syrup.
+When stored for a short time, the inulin in the tubers is converted to fructose, and they develop a much sweeter taste.
+Some are processed into a slurry and then dried into a gluten-free flour with a mildly sweet, malt-like flavour.
+The flour has properties that promote the growth of beneficial bacteria in the human gut, which has led to its use in dietary supplements.
+Some are also converted into a low-calorie syrup sweetener, closely similar to maple syrup.

-Any excess tubers are feed to pigs or the pigs are left to forage and unearth those that were missed at harvest.
+Any excess tubers are feed to pigs, or the pigs are left to forage and unearth those missed during harvest.
 They have a reported crude protein content of around 7% of their dry weight.

-Fuel grade ethanol and butanol alcohols have been successfully produced from the tubers, but it does not appear this has been commercially exploited as yet.
+Fuel grade ethanol and butanol alcohols have been successfully produced from the tubers.
+Still, it does not appear this has been commercially exploited as yet.

 The fructose that develops in the tubers is a suitable form of energy for persons with diabetes, being low in digestible calories.
 The cooked tubers are also known to have beneficial bacteria promoting properties and are a good source of potassium, phosphorous, vitamin B1 (thiamine) and iron.

-Although adapted to warm-temperate climates, Jerusalem Artichoke grows well and is productive in sub-humid to moderately humid subtropical and tropical climates, generally areas with annual lows of 9 to 18 °C, annual highs of 20 to 28 °C and annual rainfall of 700 to 1900 mm.
+Although naturally adapted to warm-temperate climates, Jerusalem artichoke grows well and is productive in sub-humid to moderately humid subtropical and tropical highland climates, generally areas with annual lows of 9 to 17°C, annual highs of 15 to 28°C and yearly rainfall of 700 to 1900 mm.

-New plants are usually started from tubers saved from the previous harvest and stored under cool, dark conditions, similar to conditions for other tuber crops.
-They are sown whole or in pieces, when the air humidity starts to build, just before the start of the rainy season.
+New plants are usually started from tubers that have been saved from the previous harvest and stored under cool, dark conditions, similar to requirements for other tuber crops.
+They are sown whole or in pieces when the air humidity builds, just before the rainy season.

-Performs best on well-manured, loose, free-draining loam to sandy loam soils of a slightly acid to slightly alkaline nature, generally with a pH of 5.0 to 7.5 and on sites with full to partial sun exposure.
+Performs best on well-manured, loose, free-draining loam to sandy loam soils of a slightly acid to slightly alkaline nature, generally with a pH of 5.0 to 7.5, and on sites with full to partial sun exposure.
 Large or oversized containers with ample drainage are also suitable, with good crops of tubers produced.
-It is intolerant of slow-draining, permanently wet or waterlogged soil conditions.
+It is intolerant of slow-draining, permanently wet or saturated soil conditions.

-It is listed as an invasive species in at least one reference publication, a weed classification reserved for the most serious weeds and is recorded as a weed of agriculture in Australia.
+In at least one reference publication, it is listed as an invasive species, a weed classification reserved for the most serious weeds and is recorded as a weed of agriculture in Australia.
 Its weediness can be attributed to unharvested or missed tubers that re-sprout, forming new clumps of plants that can be difficult to control or eradicate.

 Hanson, B. 2007, Buried treasures : tasty tubers of the world : how to grown and enjoy root vegetables, tubers, rhizomes, and corms, Brooklyn Botanic Garden, Brooklyn, New York